codexgq/startbootstrap-creative-codexgq/README.md

 If you aren't using SB Forms, simply delete the custom data attributes from the form, and remove the link above the closing `</body>` tag to SB Forms.

-There is no Contact Form onboard at startbootstrap-creative-codexgq.
+**NB:** There is no Contact Form onboard at startbootstrap-creative-codexgq.
 We use online contact row instead, and third parties services.

 ## Bugs and Issues